DrOldGuy/java-building-blocks/README.md

-# classes-objects-interfaces-etc
+# Java Building Blocks

-The difference between classes and objects and interfaces, static and instance explained.
+* The difference between classes and objects and interfaces
+* The difference between static and instance